The-deep-biosphere/2023-Milos/CoDA_analysis.md

 setwd(dirname(rstudioapi::getActiveDocumentContext()$path))
 ```

-Two functions also need to be loaded (mBiplext and geom_link3).
+The two following functions are also needed (mBiplext and geom_link3).

 ``` r
 ############Function GEOM_LINK3 ###############